-Although the immigration law or NYSDOT does not specifically request the petitioner to provide evidence that the alien will continue to work in the same field with an NIW (National Interest Waiver) petition, it is a general theme for employment-based immigration.
-The petitioning alien needs to show that they plan to continue to work in the field where they claim they have outstanding achievements.
+Although neither the immigration law nor the NYSDOT decision specifically requires the petitioner to provide evidence that the alien will continue to work in the same field with an NIW (National Interest Waiver) petition, it is a general theme for employment-based immigration.
+The petitioning alien needs to show that they plan to continue to work in the field where they claim they have a documented record of past achievements.

-This year, we noticed the immigration officers from both service centers issued more RFE (Request for Evidence) notices requesting specific evidence to satisfy this requirement.
+For 2015-2016, immigration officers from both service centers have issued more RFE (Request for Evidence) notices requesting specific evidence to satisfy this requirement.